rocket7642/CSS143B/README.md

 - It is highly recommended that you take notes rather than depend solely on the slides.
 - There will be live coding and debugging by both the lectuer and students.

+## Computer
+All students are expected to have unfettered access to a personal computer (Windows, Mac, Linux, etc.) or netbook with broadband-speed Internet access.
+Student access to University computing resources fulfills this requirement.
+All students are assumed to be proficient with an office productivity suite and email.
+All students must enable their Canvas Notifications for this course (Links to an external site.) to be at least as frequent as the defaults; if I post announcements, etc. via Canvas, you need to be able to receive them.
+All students must have a valid email account that they check on a daily basis.

+## What to bring to lecture
+- A laptop or tablet: We'll do plenty of live coding on a computer in lecture, and your device will be used for taking quizzes, exams, etc.
+- A writing tool and paper: Most of the work we do with programming will be done by hand.
+This is because coding is not about typing things into a computer but about thinking how to tell the computer what to do.
+- The textbook: We'll be talking through examples, etc.

 ## Class Attendance
 - Class attendance is not mandatory.
 However, I strongly encourage you to come to class as there is generally a direct correlation between attendance and performance (aka, grade).
 - Quizzes and exams will be given during class.